 As you just read above, I am generally very happy with the AirPods Pro when it comes to listening to them on airplanes.
 However, it’s not a completely perfect experience, and these are the issues that I faced:

 - Because of the in-ear design, the AirPods Pro are definitely not as comfortable as my original pair of AirPods.
 I have to push these earbuds deep into my ear canal to be able to get a good seal in to get the most out of the noise cancellation feature, and this results in mild ear pain after about an hour or so. it’s not a big deal, but it’s definitely an issue worth mentioning.

-- At the time of this writing, it’s not possible to use the AirPods Pro with in-flight entertainment systems.
+- At the time of this writing, it’s not possible to use the AirPods Pro with most in-flight entertainment systems.
 Well, more specifically the issue is that they won’t talk to each other directly.
 However, it is possible to use AirPods Pro with in-flight entertainment systems via a Bluetooth transponder device that you plug directly into the audio port under the video screen.
 Then, simply connect your AirPods Pro to that device via Bluetooth and voilà!
 So – while it is technically possible, it is a multi-step process and not completely seamless.